 Osteoporosis can make it difficult to get the exercise you need.
 Low impact activities are hard to come by, especially for those with advanced osteoporosis.
+A Cellerciser® is the perfect piece of exercise equipment for people with osteoporosis.
 Let’s define exactly what osteoporosis is, how you can prevent it, and why rebounding might be your best option for physical activity.

 In its simplest form, osteoporosis is a disease that affects the bones.
 Osteoporosis happens when the body makes too little bone, loses bone density, or both.
 When this happens, bones become brittle, and are easily fractured or broken, even from seemingly harmless actions such as sneezing or being bumped.
 Women are more likely to suffer from osteoporosis, but that doesn’t mean that men aren’t at risk.
 Osteoporosis is a serious condition, especially when affecting older patients who may be slower to heal than younger carriers of this disease.

 The good news is that osteoporosis can be prevented and even slowed down in some cases.
 Nutrition is critical in preventing osteoporosis, and exercise can also help to prevent and slow the effects of this condition.
 Make sure you are getting your daily dose of vitamin D, magnesium, and calcium to help minimize the effects of osteoporosis.
 Physical activity is also important to preventing osteoporosis.
 In order to keep your bones healthy and strong, or to rebuild bone density, it is important to stay active and keep those bones working for you!
 A great way to do that is through rebounding, a low impact exercise that is ideal for those who suffer from osteoporosis.